Permafrozen/nixos-config/README.md

 # How to install this configuration

 ## Important
-You also need the `git` package to clone this configuration, so you add it to your `/etc/nixos/configuration.nix` and rebuild your system with `sudo nixos-rebuild switch`
+You need the `git` package to clone this configuration, so you add it to your `/etc/nixos/configuration.nix` and rebuild your system with `sudo nixos-rebuild switch`

 ## Prolog